ankiano/resource-naming-guide/docs/source/index.rst

 Avoid overly long names
 ===========

-| This principle is based on the idea that excessively long names complicate information perception and can reduce work efficiency.
+| This rule says that really long names make it hard to understand and can reduce work efficiency.
-| Additionally, shorter names minimize the risk of duplicates from word rearrangement.
+| Also, shorter names mean there's less chance of having two names that are the same but in a different order of words.
 | This naming rule is like to **Occam's razor**, suggesting that the simplest solution is often the best.
-| It's important to condense the name to its core meaning by removing unnecessary words or phrases.
+| It's important to make names shorter to its core meaning by removing unnecessary words or phrases.

 .. tip::
    | calculate_total_sum_of_items_in_shopping_cart_and_apply_discount_and_add_tax